"If you intend to be of assistance,

 but upon the assistance,

 New: Audio version

 When you give, what thoughts and feelings are attached to the gift?
 Let's say you're giving money to a beggar with a sign at the driveway to a business exit, which is a common sight in almost any city.
 Let's say you decide to be of assistance.
 How much do you give?
 How much relative to what you have on you?
 Is it sort of like trying to figure out how much to tip when you eat out?
 What else are you feeling?
 Are they positive, uplifting thoughts, or are you may be unhappy with all the beggars around and you would like them to go away?

 Continuing with Abraham, "When you are looking for a solution, you are feeling positive emotion--but when you are looking at a problem, you are feeling negative emotion."
 Sometimes maybe we throw money at the problem. . .

-They say that it is not the gift, but the thought that counts, and what Abraham said now brings new meaning to that old phrase.
-Can we give a gift and at the same time being actually doing harm?
+They say that it is not the gift, but the thought that counts, and what Abraham said now bring new meaning to that old phrase.
+Can we give a gift and at the same time is actually doing harm?
 Yes.
 It depends on what is behind or attached to the gift.

 How Does It Feel When You Give?

 Spread Some Joy Today--by giving it freely without any reasoning.